Thirty Years of Machine Learning: The Road to Pareto-Optimal Wireless Networks: Introduction

-In the last thirty years, machine learning has been successfully applied to the field of computer vision~\cite{sebe2005machine}, automatic control~\cite{fu1971learning}, bioinformatics~\cite{baldi2001bioinformatics}, etc. Considering the aforementioned characteristics of the NGWN, data-driven machine learning can also become a powerful technique of network association for substantially improving the network performance.
-This is achieved by accurately learning the physical reality compared to traditional model-driven optimization algorithms based on the assumptions detailed in~\cite{jiang2017machine}.
-More specifically, \begin{itemize} \item The wireless traffic data torrance may be conveniently managed by the \emph{big data processing capability} of machine learning~\cite{qiu2016survey}.
-For example, in 5G system, the traffic volume generated by on-demand information and entertainment is predicted to substantially increase over the next decade, and an average smart phone may generate 4.4 GB data per month by the year 2020~\cite{osseiran2014scenarios,index2015cisco,cao2017towards}.
-The massive amount of data constitutes a large training set, which can be statistically exploited for extracting the internal correlations and for conducting classification and prediction with the aid of machine leaning algorithms. \item \emph{Modeling and parameter estimation} play an important role in NGWNs.
-For instance, in massive multiple-input and multiple-output (MIMO) systems, an accurate estimate of the channel state information (CSI) may critically improve the whole system's capacity.
-Traditional mathematical models may not be able to accurately describe system in typical time-varying scenarios.
-Machine learning provides an alternative technique of adaptive modeling and parameter estimation relying on learning from history. \item NGWNs require both individual node intelligence and swarm intelligence~\cite{kennedy2011particle}.
-Moreover, as for resource allocation and management, we tend to strike a trade-off among numerous factors, such as the capacity, power consumption, latency, interference, etc. rather than only considering a single aspect.
-Thanks to learning from trial and error, machine learning is conducive to supporting \emph{intelligent multi-objective decision making} in the context of multi-agent collaborative network management.
-NGWN can have further potential to enable more effective multi-agent artificial intelligent systems. \item NGWNs have the tendency to take into account the \emph{human behaviors}, for example by taking into account the geographic deployment of access points (AP) in an ultra dense network (UDN), where user-centric designs have been conceived for reducing the cluster-edge effects.
-By mimicking human intelligence, machine learning may be deemed to be the most appropriate tool for adapting the network's structure and function to the human behaviors observed~\cite{pantic2007human,pentland1999modeling}. \end{itemize}
+In the last thirty years, ML has been successfully applied to the field of computer vision~\cite{sebe2005machine}, automatic control~\cite{fu1971learning}, bioinformatics~\cite{baldi2001bioinformatics}, etc. Considering the aforementioned characteristics of future wireless networks, data-driven ML is also likely to become a powerful technique of network association for substantially improving the network performance.
+This is achieved by accurately learning the near-real-time physical operating scenario, which allows them to outperform the traditional model-driven optimization algorithms based on more-restrictive assumptions detailed in~\cite{jiang2017machine}.
+More specifically, \begin{itemize} \item The wireless data torrance may be conveniently managed by the \emph{big data processing capability} of ML~\cite{qiu2016survey}.
+For example, the tele-traffic volume generated by on-demand information and entertainment is predicted to substantially increase over the next decade, and an average smart phone may generate as much as 4.4 GB data per month by the year 2020~\cite{osseiran2014scenarios,index2015cisco,cao2017towards}.
+The massive amount of data constitutes a large training set, which can be statistically exploited for data-mining as well as for classification and for prediction with the aid of ML algorithms. \item Future wireless networks require both individual node intelligence and swarm intelligence~\cite{kennedy2011particle}.
+Moreover, as for resource allocation and management, we tend to strike a trade-off among numerous factors, such as the capacity, power consumption, latency, complexity, etc. rather than only considering a single-component objective function.
+Thanks to learning from trial and error experiments, ML is conducive to supporting \emph{intelligent multi-objective decision making} in the context of multi-agent collaborative network management.
+Future wireless networks may hence be expected to benefit from intelligent multi-agent systems. \item \emph{Modeling and parameter estimation} play an important role in wireless networks.
+For instance, in massive multiple-input and multiple-output (MIMO) systems, an accurate estimate of the channel state information (CSI) potentially allows us to approach the system's capacity.
+Given that traditional mathematical models often fail to accurately describe the system in typical time-varying scenarios, ML provides an alternative technique of adaptive modeling and parameter estimation relying on learning from the recorded history. \item Future wireless networks are also expected to take into account the \emph{human behavior}, for example by taking into account the geographic position of access points (AP) in an ultra dense network (UDN), where user-centric designs have been conceived for reducing the cluster-edge effects.
+By mimicking human intelligence, ML may be deemed to be the most appropriate tool for adapting the network's structure to the human behavior observed~\cite{pantic2007human,pentland1999modeling}. \end{itemize} Next-generation wireless network optimization relying on ML has emerged as an important research topic, so much so that the standard body ITU-T has formed a dedicated focus group to study this subject from 2018 to 2020.
+When incorporating ML functionalities into the network architecture, there are two fundamental mechanisms of exploiting ML algorithms, namely online and offline ML.
+The online ML family represents ML functionalities embedded into networking algorithms or protocols.
+By contrast, offline ML may be executed by a co-located computing facility connected to the corresponding network entities.
+However, offline ML can also be supported by remote computing facilities.